maubuz/2W6-Notes/docs/wk8/media_queries.md

 > Media Queries still respect the order of declaration in the CSS Cascade.
 >
-> In other words, if you reapply an conflicting style below the media query, this new style will be applied.
+> In other words, if you reapply a conflicting style below the media query, this new style will be applied.